The market

 Q: Do I need a local Authorized Representative (AR) to complete the registration?

 A: Yes, a sole locally-established AR required to bear all regulatory responsibilities while the device is on the market.
-This entity will be stated in the Registration Certificate and will provide feedback to the Regulator`s requests.
+This entity will be stated in the Registration Certificate and will provide feedback to the Regulator`s and end customers` requests.
 We offer Authorized Representative services in Kazakhstan for all clients.

 Q: Is a manufacturing site inspection required during registration?